- Education and Science»

-Legal tender money are those which are sanctioned legally, Since it ensure the acceptability of money.
+Legal tender money is one which is sanctioned legally, since it ensures the acceptability of money.
 That is any amount of debt can be paid by the money.
-Generally legal tender money includes both motes (with high face value) and coins (with less face value).
-Here the note have the quality of unlimited legal tender while coins lack.
-That is coins can not used to pay huge amounts, it creates difficulties.
+Generally legal tender money includes both notes (with high face value) and coins (with less face value).
+In India paper currency or notes have the quality of unlimited legal tender while coins lack.
+That is coins cannot used to pay huge amounts, it creates difficulties.
 In such a case the money receiver can reject the payment.
-So, it showing the limited legal tender of the money.
+So, it shows limited legal tender of the money.

 c) Standard Money

-If the entire value of an economy’s transactions are measured in a particular label, then we can say it as standard money.
+If the entire value of an economy’s transactions is measured in a particular label, then we can say it as standard money.
 For example; Dollar, Euro, Rupee, Yen etc are standard money forms, and the goods and service s are measured based on these standard money.
-Which includes all the coins and notes.
+It includes all the coins and notes.
 So, it performs the quality of legal tender money.

 d) Full Bodied Money

 Full bodied money is a form of money which is based on the intrinsic value.
 That is the face value of the money will equal to the metallic value contained in the money.
 Actually this form of money was widely used in olden times.

 This is the advanced form of full bodied money.
 Token money is a form of money in which the face value is greater than the metallic value.
 Today almost all the money is coming under this form.
 We use paper notes of high values, but the metal value of the paper is very less.

 f) Bank Money / Deposit Money

 Bank money refers to the deposits in the bank.
 Generally there are two types of deposits like time deposits and demand deposits.
 Time deposits are deposited by the people based on a specific maturity date.
 At the same time demand deposits are widely assisting the business people and allow to deposit and withdrew at any time.

 g) Inside Money and Outside Money